AntonovAlexander/catalogue_perf_mechs/README.md

 This repo is a systematized catalogue of performance optimization mechanisms implemented on various levels of computer architecture.

-Systematization is based on observation that it is possible to formulate generic approaches to optimizations that are agnostic to:
+Systematization is based on observation that it is possible to formulate generic optimization approaches that are agnostic to:
 * HW/SW implementation (hardware- or software-only, mixed manner),
 * nature of management engine (processor microarchitecture, OS kernel, software compiler, hardware synthesizer/generator, etc.),
 * type of computational process elements (computational, communication, memory operations),
-* data being processed (data bytes, network packets, graphics assets, etc.),
+* data being processed (data bytes, network packets, graphic assets, etc.),
 * stage of the system life cycle (both statically and dynamically),
 * degree of automation (manually, fully automatically, and everything in between).